SAP/fundamental-ngx/NEW_COMPONENT.md

 -   new library under the provided project (core/platform/fn)
 -   docs section with the default example

-Navigate to http://localhost:4200/fundamental-ngx#/core/poster-editor to start working with the component.
+Serve the app using `yarn start`, and navigate to http://localhost:4200/fundamental-ngx#/core/poster-editor to start working with the component.

 Component will be located at `libs/core/src/lib/poster-editor` and example code will be in `libs/docs/core/poster-editor`.